Kovil (film): Soundtrack

 The soundtrack was composed by Harris Jayaraj.
 All lyrics were written by Snehan, except for "Collegikku" (Na.
 Muthukumar).

 Release and reception

 Kovil was released on 10 January 2004.
-Malathi Rangarajan of The Hindu praised Silambarasan's performance as being "restrained and mature".
+Malathi Rangarajan of The Hindu praised Silambarasan's performance as being "restrained and mature", but criticised the story for lack of originality.
 Sify reviewed the film more negatively, criticising its similarities to Alaigal Oivathillai (1981) and said, "Anyone who sees the film can find this out and is sure to compare it with the original".
 The reviewer appreciated Silambarasan because he was lacking "his usual mannerisms and style looks cool and is a relief to watch", although they criticised Aggarwal's performance and Harris Jayaraj's music.
 Visual Dasan of Kalki praised Hari for handling a controversial subject while also appreciating Priyan's cinematography and Harris Jayaraj's music.
 Malini Mannath wrote for Chennai Online, "The director's two earlier films Thamizh and Samy reveald him as a maker who thought differently.
 But this film is a routine, same romance, predictable and a little outdated".
+Cinesouth wrote "The screenplay fumbles like the lovers do when they arent able to make the right decision.
+Unfortunately, the solutions they think up only gets the screenplay into further troubles".
+Deccan Herald wrote "Hari beginning the movie with scene of religious misunderstanding between two sects of people arouses interest.
+But the screenplay is inconsistent and is predictable".